 - If you are in industry and want a non-thesis MS, apply for the MS degree.

 - The department will differentiate between thesis & non-thesis students.

 If possible, we really prefer that our new, incoming graduate students start on July 1st.
 If this is possible you should apply for the summer term.
 If you can start on August 1st, choose the Fall term.
 If you can start on January 1st, chose the Spring term.

 Domestic applicants for graduate study in chemistry must have a Bachelor's degree from an accredited college or university, usually in chemistry or biochemistry, although other science majors will be considered.
 A minimum of 18 semester hours (minimum 2.7 gpa) of upper division undergraduate chemistry courses including, organic chemistry (2 semesters), quantitative analysis (1 semester) and physical chemistry (2 semesters) would normally be required for admission.
 Students who do not meet these criteria may complete these prerequisites as part of their graduate program, though not for graduate credit.
 Students who have not completed equivalent coursework in upper level undergraduate inorganic and Instrumental Analysis will also be required to complete these courses.

-The Department does not require the completion of the GRE Aptitude Test (either general or subject).
+The Department also requires the completion of the general GRE Aptitude Test.